 Appointment times met the needs of patients and waiting times were kept to a minimum.
-Staff told us all patients who requested an urgent appointment would be seen where possible within 24 hours at the practice or at their satellite practice which is situated 15 minutes from the practice
+Staff told us all patients who requested an urgent appointment would be seen where possible within 24 hours.

 Patients who had difficulty understanding care and treatment options were suitably supported.